 EE 4323.
 Electrical Machinery Introduction to the analysis and design of electromechanical energy conversion systems, magnetic circuit theory, general transformer and machinery theory, and DC and AC motors and generators.
 Prerequisite, C or better in EE 3313 or ENGR 3473, and ENGR 3423.
 Dual listed as EE 5323.
 Demand.

 EE 4344.
-Microprocessor and PLC Applications Embedded Systems A microcomputer and programmable logic controller course for junior and senior level engineers.
+Embedded Systems A microcomputer and programmable logic controller course for junior and senior level engineers.
 A survey of small computers and their engineering functions including control, sensing, and computation.
 The concept of using control programming languages is introduced.
 Prerequisites, C or better in EE 3333 and EE 3401, or consent of instructor.
 Dual listed as EE 5344.
 Demand.

 EE 4353.
 Power Systems Generation, transmission, and distribution of large scale electrical power, associated energy losses and practical design problems and complications.
 Transmission line analysis.
 Three phase power networks.
 Load monitoring and control.
 Prerequisite, C or better in EE 3313 and ENGR 3423.
 Corequisite, MATH 4403.
 Dual listed as EE 5353.
 Demand.